erthink/libmdbx/docs/_restrictions.md

 ## Do not open twice
 Do not have open an MDBX database twice in the same process at the same time.
-By default MDBX prevent this in most cases by tracking databases opening and return `MDBX_BUSY` if anyone LCK-file is already open.
+By default MDBX prevent this in most cases by tracking databases opening and return \ref MDBX_BUSY if anyone LCK-file is already open.

 The reason for this is that when the "Open file description" locks (aka OFD-locks) are not available, MDBX uses POSIX locks on files, and these